grunde/ai21-typescript/README.md

 To use the AI21 API Client, you'll need to have an API key.
 You can obtain an API key by signing up for an account on the AI21 website.

+The `AI21` class provides a `chat` property that gives you access to the Chat API.
+You can use this to generate text, complete prompts, and more.

 Here's an example of how to use the `AI21` class to interact with the API:

 ```typescript